-From a young age most of us grow up believing we need to have our lives “figured out” and are encouraged to stick to a plan.
-Feeling directionless feels like a sin.
+Most of us grow up believing we need to have our lives “figured out” and stick to a plan.
+Feeling directionless can feel like a sin.

 Our parents and grandparents lived in a world where decisions made at eighteen lasted into retirement, but now many of us find ourselves without that security and overwhelmed by the number of options for our futures.